Endale24/alx-low_level_programming/0x0A-python-inheritance/README.md

 # Python - Inheritance

 In this project, I learned about Python class inheritance.
 I learned about the differences between super- and sub-classes while practicing inheritance, definining classes with multiple base classes, and overiding inherited methods and attributes.
-This project has answered the following main questions:
+## This project has answered the following main questions:

-What is a subclass
+What is a subclass?

-How to list all attributes and methods of a class or instance When can an instance have new attributes
+How to list all attributes and methods of a class or instance?

+When can an instance have new attributes?

-How to inherit class from another
+How to inherit class from another?

-How to define a class with multiple base classes
+How to define a class with multiple base classes?

-What is the default class every class inherit from
+What is the default class every class inherit from?

-How to override a method or attribute inherited from the base class Which attributes or methods are available by heritage to subclasses What is the purpose of inheritance
+How to override a method or attribute inherited from the base class?

+Which attributes or methods are available by heritage to subclasses?

+What is the purpose of inheritance?

-What are, when and how to use isinstance, issubclass, type and super built-in functions
+What are, when and how to use isinstance, issubclass, type and super built-in functions?

 ## Tests :heavy_check_mark: